reallymello/nightwatch-mssql-assertions/README.md

 ## Writing Nightwatch tests with SQL assertions

-This first publish adds the .recordCountIs(expectedCount, tableName, whereClause (or null to return count of entire table)) assertion which allows you to verify a specified row/record count against a WHERE clause you specify.
+This first publish adds the **.recordCountIs(***expectedCount, tableName, whereClause--or null to return count of entire table***)** assertion which allows you to verify a specified row/record count against a WHERE clause you specify.

 Example: